delxa/go-rate-bot/DevNotes.md

 ----

 Query methods are now written and work correctly

 - The Zone Collection struct has a lookup for returning a Zone Name for a given postcode.
 It's rudimentary with no early return as yet.
 It has two loops, the inner of which is broken out into a boolean-returning contains() func

 - The Rates Collection struct has a lookup returning rates matching the given to/from postcodes and weight.
 This is a single loop that just asserts against each of the members of the rate.

-Some musings around performance optimisation of these lookups:
+*Some musings around performance optimisation of these lookups:*

 - It would be interesting to benchmark different approaches to this to progressively reduce the set, rather than interrogating each property in every rate struct returned.
 An initial filter to match weight first might be good, especially if the weight is on the higher side. (fewer rates available) Then do the more expensive string matching operation.

 - If you really wanted to optimise for speed, you could take an adaptive filtering approach by building an index representing how to, from and weight is distributed, recalculating with each registration of a rate.
 Ideally, you would want to optimise for a balance of least expensive comparison to eliminating the most options up front.

-Thoughts at this stage:
+*Thoughts at this stage:*
 - This file is gettign way big. it's time to start breaking some things out
 - In tying this together, I've stepped well-clear of my comfort zone,
 - I dread to think how many sacred Go cows I've managed to kill so far.
 Probably all of them.

-Next steps:
+*Next steps:*
 - I'm thinking a struct that stores the rates and zones together and offers an interface for doing the combined lookup should work well, largely because:
   - It simplifies the interface to the rest of the app
   - It will reduce use of unnecesary global vars

 ----

-The quoteBot struct is complete
+The quoteBot struct is complete.

 - Stores the zoneCollection and rateCollection
 - Offers registration functions that inline the newZone/newRate creation and trigger each structs own registration function (I'm thinking now this is probable an unneceassry duplication)